lausek/lausek.github.io/_drafts/dont-learn-oop-first.md

 ## The real problem

 I'm gonna risk it: OOP is outdated and cancerous.
-The way Java tries to implement the state-hiding is ridiculously wrong.
+The way Java tries to implement the state-hiding is ridiculously wrong and misses the reality by far.
+I mean...
+How often did you implement an animal?
+How many times did you implement a parser, a serializer, a `<insert_topic>Factory`?

+## What's the solution

+Python.
+Python is perfect for beginners.
+Everything we want a newbie to know is in Python.
+We can open files very easily and processing lines becomes quite trivial.

+## ... and?

+Then your apprentice starts to notice that there are major problems with the way he is using the current language.
+Eventually he'll come up with the idea to switch to a language that fits the task better.